file-format/Docs/en/ebook/rzs.md

 - After installing the appropriate verion of e-reading software make sure that it is set as the default application to open RZS files.

 ## Softwares that can open the RZS files
-The RZS files can be open in the following software:
+The RZS files can be opened in the following software:

 |Operating System| Sofware|
 ---|---|